Another super win

 Trebles all round

-1967 - Tony Hateley scored a hat-trick, including a penalty, in our 6-0 thumping of Newcastle United.
-Emlyn Hughes netted his first reds goal in the same game, with a Roger Hunt brace completing the scoring.
+1967 - Tony Hateley scored a hat-trick, his first reds goals that included a penalty, in our 6-0 thumping of Newcastle United.
+Emlyn Hughes also struck for the first time for the reds in the same game, with a Roger Hunt brace completing the scoring.

 1953 - We also entertained the Geordies, with Kevin Baron on target twice in our 2-2 draw.